The Data Governance Maturity Model Most Organizations Get Wrong (And a Practical Alternative)

 Gartner’s Data Governance Maturity Framework

 Gartner’s five-level model (Aware, Reactive, Proactive, Managed, Optimized) evaluates seven dimensions.
-Their own data shows the distribution is heavily bottom-weighted: roughly 40% of organizations sit at Level 2 (Reactive) or below, while fewer than 5% reach Level 5 (Optimized) (Atlan/Gartner Analysis, 2026).
+Secondary analyses suggest the distribution is heavily bottom-weighted, with most organizations sitting at Level 2 (Reactive) or below and very few reaching Level 5 (Optimized).

 The problem: Gartner, to their credit, has begun acknowledging the limitations of their own framing.
 Their 2024 strategic guidance explicitly tells CDAOs to “stop taking a center-out, command-and-control approach to D&A governance, and instead, rescope their governance to target tangible business outcomes” (Gartner, 2024).
 The model tells you where you are on a scale.
 It does not tell you whether the scale itself measures anything that matters.